mikepsinn/dFDA-DAO/README.md

 ## 📔 Legal Framework

-A decentralized autonomous organization, or a "DAO," is an "organization" encoded as a transparent computer program, controlled by the organization members and not by a central corporate entity.
-CureDAO will utilize an unincorporated nonprofit association (UNA) as a 'wrapper' to facilitate the entering of contracts.
+A decentralized autonomous organization, or a "DAO," is an "organization" encoded as a transparent computer program, controlled by the organization members and not by a central corporate entity. deFDA will utilize an unincorporated nonprofit association (UNA) as a 'wrapper' to facilitate the entering of contracts.

 ## 😷 Privacy

-CureDAO will use deidentification and obfuscated but equivalent data synthetically derived from actual patient data to protect privacy.
+deFDA will use deidentification and obfuscated but equivalent data synthetically derived from actual patient data to protect privacy.

 ![de-identification](.gitbook/assets/deidentification.png)